zishanyusuf/blog/_posts/2018-12-27-apply-datatable-r.md

 DT[, lapply(.SD, sum), by=V2]
 {% endhighlight %}

 This is a data manipulation that was carried over columns with grouping on a particular column (V2).
+Well that was straightforward.
+What about specifying some user defined function while doing COLUMNS wise operations in data.table.
+Well...let's do it.

+{% highlight text %}
+DT[, lapply(.SD, function(x) {
+     sum(x) + 2*x[1]
+ }), by=V2]
+{% endhighlight %}

+What did we do?
+We summed up each column and we again added twice value of first element in each column.
+Well go on, run the code and see the results for yourself.

+## ROWs Wise Operations in data.table
 Well, i wondered can i do the similar operations over ROW values instead of columns.
-Well, yes, you guessed it right - using "apply".
+Well, yes, you guessed it right - use "apply".

 {% highlight text %}
 DT[, apply(.SD, 1, sum), by=V2]
 #OR,
-DT[, V5 := apply(.SD, 1, sum), by=V2] #Adds back the summation value to DT table
+DT[, V5 := apply(.SD, 1, sum), by=V2] # ":=" Adds back the summation value to DT table
 {% endhighlight %}

-Have you run the code yet?
+Have you run started running the code yet?
 Come on, run it and see it's results.
-I am not going to show you the results here.
+Because things are getting harder.
+Next, i will specify user defined function for ROWs operations

+{% highlight text %}
+DT[, apply(.SD, 1, function(x){
+  x[1]+x[3]*5
+}), by=V2]

+#OR,
+DT[, V6 := apply(.SD, 1, function(x){ # ":=" Adds back the summation value to DT table
+  x[1]+x[3]*5
+}), by=V2]

+{% endhighlight %}

+Hmm...so you have not run the code yet!!!
+Or have you?

 Let's move on.
-What about specifying some user defined function while doing COLUMNS and ROWS wise operations in data.table.
-Well...let's do it.

 Powered by [Jekyll](http://jekyllrb.com) and tutored by Hank Quinlan, Thank You!!
 It actually is a lot easier than I thought it was going to be.